crazoter/Genshin-Lyre-Overlay/README.md

   * The application does not detect or interact with the Genshin Impact window.
   * The application does not perform or detect any keypresses; the player is still in full control of the lyre.
   * As such, it is much more unlikely that Mihoyo will ban you for using this application (as opposed to using a macro, which can be easily detected to be producing an abnormal amount of keypresses).
+* Note that game mode tracks your keypresses but does not send anything.

 ### User requirements
 * Windows